Inspectable

 # {

-This is a simple transformer that always asks for the class of the instance variable’s value.
+This transformer always computes the instance variable’s type.

 This transformer is most helpful for objects, like Dry Schema, that are extremely verbose.
 With this transformer, you can see the type of schema without all of the additional details.
 This transformer is also handy when you only want type information in general.